Liks0m/Liks0m/README.md

 - 👋 Hi, I’m @Liks0m
-- 👀 I’m interested in Linux, DevOps, Networking and Computers.
+- 👀 I do alot of differnet stuff whatever i find interesting
-- 🌱 I’m currently learning Linux/Unix
+- 🌱 I’m currently learning Linux and docker
 - 💞️ I’m looking to collaborate on Linux-projects
-- 📫 How to reach me https://www.linkedin.com/in/ludvig-bjune-hopen-b9550a312/ or liks0m on discord
+- 📫 How to reach me liks0m on discord
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: i once got bitten by a dog on christmas eve.
 - Please give me advice on what i can do to become a better dev